-“The ship is about to depart!” – Symi island cruise
+“The ship is about to depart!” – The Greek island of Symi cruise

-We had booked our accommodation just beside to the eye-catching Symi harbour and we could see, from the small balcony there, that “Poseidon” boat was ready to depart… without us!
-I rushed as much as possible forgetting my sunscreen on the chair – the next day we would have to return back to London so I simply could not miss that cruise tour around Symi in Greece, one of the top things to do in the island!
+We had booked our accommodation just beside the eye-catching Symi harbour and we could see, from the small balcony there, that “Poseidon” boat was ready to depart… without us!
+I rushed as much as possible forgetting my sunscreen on the chair – the next day we would have to return back to London so I simply could not miss that cruise tour around the island of Symi, one of the top things to do in the island!

 Let s pretend that this never happened so I can start from scratch:

 You may have heard about Rhodes Island but hands up if you know about Symi island as well!
 This small, beautiful island is hidden somewhere in the Aegean sea.
 Not accessible by plane but just 1-2 hours from Rhodes by ferry, Symi (or Σύμη in Greek) has one of the most picturesque harbors in Dodecanese (=a group of 12 main Greek islands located South East of the country).
 Once you arrive in here, you can walk (a lot!) or use the local mini bus to wander around.
-Even better, you can rent a motorbike to visit areas that the local mini bus doesn’t reach or you can hire a water taxi to take you around to the less accessible beaches.
-We had already done these (since we had been there for 3 days already) and we were up for something more relaxing where someone else would have taken care of us!
+Even better, you can rent a motorbike to visit areas that the bus doesn’t reach and you may hire a water taxi to take you around to the less accessible beaches.
+We had already done these (since we had been there for 3 days already) and we were up for something more relaxing where someone else would take care of us!

-As we had already spent few days in Symi and, having our research done, “Poseidon Excursion” seemed the best option for what we were looking for: inaccessible-by-road beaches, a visit to an uninhabited southern island, spectacular views around Symi, free time for exploring/ swimming and good quality Greek unlimited food.
+As I said, we had already spent few days in Symi and, having done our research, “Poseidon Excursion” seemed the best option for what we were looking for: inaccessible-by-road beaches, a visit to an uninhabited southern islet, spectacular views around the island of Symi, free time for exploring/ swimming and good quality Greek unlimited food.
 And now having no sunscreen and being under the Greek sun, which can be inexorable, I had to stay into the sea as much as possible in order to avoid getting sunburnt!
-Such bad luck!! #not
+Such bad luck!! #notreally